prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 The next time you use `/openrtb2/auction`, the OpenRTB request sent to your Bidder should have `BidRequest.User.BuyerUID` with the value you saved.

+## Document your bidder

+There are two documents required before we’ll accept your pull request:

+1. Repo metadata - create a new file https://github.com/prebid/prebid-server/blob/master/static/bidder-info/BIDDERCODE.yaml based on one of the other ones there.
+Note that you must provide an email that’s not a single individual – we need robust maintainer contact info read by multiple people like “support@example.com”.
+1. User documentation - required to appear in the [Prebid Server adapters page](/dev-docs/pbs-bidders.html).
+If you already have one of these files from having a PBS-Go adapter, you're done.
+Otherwise, see [that page](/prebid-server/developers/add-new-bidder-go.html#document-your-adapter) for details.

 ## Contribute

 Finally, [Contribute](https://github.com/rubicon-project/prebid-server-java/blob/master/docs/contributing.md) your Bidder to the project.